 It’s really important to set your mower to its highest setting and only take the top off the grass.

-Only mow the lawn when the ground is firm and if possible, do it on a dry day and never cut the grass when it’s frosty or when frost is due.
+Only mow the lawn when the ground is firm.
+Do it on a dry day and never cut the grass when it’s frosty or when frost is due.

 If in doubt, don’t bother at all.

 As you can see, when to cut grass all depends on the time of year.

 You can have the best lawnmower in the world but if you mow too short or don’t mow often enough, your lawn will suffer.

-Regular mowing at the right height and at the right time of year can have a massive impact on the overall health of your lawn so take the time to do it right.
+Regular mowing at the right height for the time of year will have a massive impact on the overall health and appearance of your lawn.